 My two very favorite healthy desserts (this and my favorite healthy apple crisp) use apples, so I have this inexpensive peeler/corer/slicer that’s a total game changer when it comes to apple desserts.
 It cuts the prep time way down, all of the pieces are a uniform size, and you don’t have to worry about nicking yourself while peeling with a vegetable peeler.
 LOVE this thing.

 If you try these healthy cinnamon skillet apples, feel free to let me know in a comment or post a picture and tag me @livbane on Instagram– I’d love to see!
 Hope you enjoy!

 - 6 granny smith apples

 - 1/2 cup chopped walnuts or pecans, optional for topping

-- Peel and chop apples into small, fairly uniform pieces.
-Turn the skillet onto medium-low heat and add water.
+Place a medium skillet onto medium-low heat and add water.
 Add apples and cinnamon to taste, stirring and cooking until apples are softened, about 6-10 minutes.
 If all of the water evaporates, add a little more water as the apples cook.

 Add cooked apples to serving bowls and top with nuts and a scoop of vanilla ice cream or a dollop of freshly whipped cream.

 Store leftover apples in the refrigerator for up to 4 days and reheat in the microwave for 20 seconds, or stir them into oatmeal or vanilla/plain yogurt– no need to reheat!